jklebes/scotgeobot/README.md

 55.19433 -3.02568

+### Desktop notifications
+TODO desktop notifications unlikely to work on Windows.

 ### Mastodon bot
+Retrieve the Personal Access Token from a mastodon account (Development tab) and save it to a local file such as ``~/.mastodon/token.secret``.

+On first run with the --toot flag, you will be taken through interactive setup.
+Supply the server instance, such as ``botsin.space``, and the file location.

 ### Cities definition
 Dundee, Edinburgh, Aberdeen, and Glasgow are defined by the boundaries of their corresponding council areas.
 The polygon outlines are saved in geojson files.